 Thank you for your interest to register your school’s activities for World Antimicrobial Awareness Week.

 Improved hygiene in schools/communities reduces the transmission of infection, reduces illness in young people and their parents and resulting absenteeism.

 Taking antibiotics encourages harmful bacteria that live inside individuals to become resistant.
 That means that antibiotics may not work when they are really needed.
 This puts children and their families at risk of a more severe or longer illness.

-They will be making use of evidence-based Public Health England resources, for example e-Bug, Keep Antibiotics Working and Antibiotic Guardian, to educate young people.
+The Antibiotic Guardian Schools Ambassadors lesson planning toolkit makes use of evidence-based UK Health Security Agency resources, for example e-Bug, Keep Antibiotics Working and Antibiotic Guardian, to educate young people.

 How will this benefit your school/community?